Ministry of Foreign Affairs, African Cooperation and Moroccan Expatriates

 Since 5 April 2017, Nasser Bourita is the incumbent minister, and is assisted by his junior minister, Abdelkrim Benatiq, who serves as the Minister Delegate to the Minister of Foreign Affairs, in charge of Moroccans living abroad and Migration Affairs.
+Its head office is in the capital of Rabat.

 Organization and structure

 The ministry was created by Dahir No. 1-56-097 of 26 April 1956, four months after the formation of the government of Mbarek Bekkay, first Prime Minister of the Kingdom of Morocco.
 The ministry is headed by the Secretary of State, currently Mounia Boucetta since April 2017.
 As of 2017, the ministry manages and staffs 91 embassies, 53 consulates-general and several Permanent Missions.
+The ministry obtained its current name following a cabinet shuffle in 2019.